libAtoms/abcd-2016/README.md

 All your databases are stored in the *$databases/all/* directory.
 If you run the script locally, you have full access to the all/ directory.
 To allow access to your databases from the outside (which is optional):

 - Execute ```abcd-asedb --add-user USER``` (replace USER with the name of a person you want to give access to).
-This will prompt you for a public SSH key of USER, and then add an entry in the *~/.ssh/authorized_keys* file and create a folder *$databases/USER*.
-If you want to give this user access to your database, you should create a symlink to a corresponding file under *$databases/all*.
-If the user queries your machine remotely, they will have access only to what is in their user folder.
+This will prompt you for a public SSH key of USER, and then add an entry in the *~/.ssh/authorized_keys* file and create folders *$databases/USER* and *$databases/USER_readonly*.

+If the user queries your machine remotely, they will have access only to what is in their user folders (*$databases/USER* and *$databases/USER_readonly*).
+Anything under $databases/USER_readonly* is considered to be read-only, while anything under $databases/USER* is readable and writable by the USER.

+If you want to give the USER access to your database, create a symlink to this database (which is under *$databases/all*) and put this symlink either in $databases/USER* or $databases/USER_readonly*.
+For example:

+*$databases/patrick_readonly/db1.db -> *$databases/all/db1.db*  - user *patrick* has a read-only access to the database *db1.db*.

 ### Examples of local usage